#PROJECT STEP BY STEP

 HEALTH AND HYGIENE

-Together, we aim to protect children's health and prevent some diseases.
+Together, we aim to protect everyone's health and prevent some diseases.

 Goal 3 of the Sustainable Development Goals (SDG): Good Health and Well-being.